 In accordance with Ex.
-B - Part 9, §11(b)(15), PCS self-reports any Overpayments received from OHA and/or HSO under our Contract(s) or any other contract, agreement, or memorandum of understanding (MOU) entered into by PCS and OHA/HSO.
+B - Part 9, §12(b)(16), PCS self-reports any Overpayments received from OHA and/or HSO under our Contract(s) or any other contract, agreement, or memorandum of understanding (MOU) entered into by PCS and OHA/HSO.
 Such Overpayments are reported within sixty (60) days (or forty-five (45) days if made by HSO) of identification, in accordance with our Contract(s).

 In accordance with Ex.
-B - Part 9, §11(b)(16), PCS conducts PI Audits and reports any Overpayments made to Providers, Subcontractors, or other third-parties, regardless of whether such Overpayment resulted from the self-reporting of a Provider, Subcontractor, or other third-party, or identified by PCS and regardless of whether such Overpayment was the result of a FWA or accounting or system error.
+B - Part 9, §11(b)(17), PCS conducts PI Audits and reports any Overpayments made to Providers, Subcontractors, or other third-parties, regardless of whether such Overpayment resulted from the self-reporting of a Provider, Subcontractor, or other third-party, or identified by PCS and regardless of whether such Overpayment was the result of a FWA or accounting or system error.

-- a) If the identification of an Overpayment was the result of self-reporting to PCS by a Provider, Subcontractor, other third-party, this reporting provision includes the obligation to report, as required under 42 CFR §401.305, the Overpayment within sixty (60) days of the Provider's, Subcontractor's, or other third-party's identification of the Overpayment. - b) If the Overpayment was identified by PCS as a result of a PI Audit or investigation, such Overpayment is reported, in accordance with the timelines specified within the Prompt Referral to Regulators section above, of identifying the Overpayment. - c) If PCS suspects an Overpayment identified during a PI Audit or investigation is due to FWA, such Overpayment is reported in accordance with this policy.
+- a) If the identification of an Overpayment was the result of self-reporting to PCS by a Provider, Subcontractor, other third-party, this reporting provision includes the obligation to report, as required under 42 CFR §401.305, the Overpayment within sixty (60) days of the Provider's, Subcontractor's, or other third-party's identification of the Overpayment. - b) If the Overpayment was identified by PCS as a result of a PI Audit or investigation, such Overpayment must be reported to OHA promptly, but in no event more than seven (7) days after identifying the Overpayment. - c) If PCS suspects an Overpayment identified during a PI Audit or investigation is due to suspected or potential (or both) FWA, such Overpayment is reported in accordance with this policy.
 All such reports made by the Provider, Subcontractor, or other third-party includes a written statement identifying the reason(s) for the return of the excess payment.